tomatohammado/simon/README.md

 # WDI Project 1: Simon

+## Technologies

+In addition to vanilla HTML, CSS, and Javascript, I relied heavily on jQuery.

+I also experimented with SASS, but I realized I needed to plan out the file structure for the SASS architecture, and I deferred to work on implementing other features.

+I did, however, utilize a simon-sandbox repo where I did use SASS (.scss specifically) to utilize the `darken($color, $amount)` function in order to quickly get nicer colors for the .game-input elements in their default, :hover, and .selected states.

+## Approach

+I drafted out my plan for implementing the Simon game before I started coding, but I quickly learned I did not do enough.

+I initially broke down the game into 'Display Pattern' and 'User Input' phases, and when the user successfully match a complete pattern the pattern would increment by one and the cycle would continue.

+I knew I had to check each input against the pattern to verify the validity of the input, but that is about the extent to which I thought about the problem before starting to write the code.

+And boy, was it rough at first.

+I didn't consider the functions I would need in more detail.
+For example, I didn't realize at first that I would need some way of starting a game (vs having it start automatically on page load).

+That stopped my momentum because I had to go back to the planning stage frequently as I discovered the holes in my original plan.

+A few hours in, I realized the whole thing would be easier if I made the game and object and implemented all of my functions as methods.
+So that was the first major refactoring I had to do.

+After I made the decision to use `class` and create an object, things started to click.
+But I realize looking back that if I had thought more about the problem to begin with, I could have arrived at that conclusion much earlier and save myself time and effort.

+## Installation Instructions

+There is nothing to install.

+Easy, right?

 ## Things I Learned

 with `Math.random()`, you can get a number between 0 and 1